► Full debrief on the new G20 M3

 Read more on the new BMW M4 coupe here

 It seems that BMW’s M Division thought it necessary to give the M3 the same look as the M4 at the front, so the new hot saloon makes its debut with the nose job that was so controversial when the new 4-series came about, diverging from the regular 3-series.
 Wider track, complete with fat wheelarches, quad exhausts and plenty of aero manipulation techniques have been employed, too.

 Anyway – what matters more is what’s under the skin, and BMW has worked pretty hard.

-Two power variants are available: a 473bhp version with a driven rear axle and the option of a manual transmission.
-Or you can go for an M3 or M4 Competition – 503bhp/479lb ft with a 0-62mph sprint over with in 3.9 seconds and a performance-tuned version of BMW’s eight-speed auto.
+Two power variants are available: a 473bhp version with a driven rear axle and the option of a manual transmission (but that’s not coming to the UK, as explained earlier).
+Or you can go for an M3 or M4 Competition – 503bhp/479lb ft with a 0-62mph sprint time of 3.9 seconds and a performance-tuned version of BMW’s eight-speed auto.

 Those numbers come courtesy of a version of the 3.0-litre twin-turbo, straight-six S58 engine already installed in the X3 M. M being M, it’s a race-bred motor that uses high-performance solutions wherever possible, from the stiffer, more tuning-friendly closed-deck block construction to the cylinder head, whose complex form requires that a foam core be 3D printed as a pattern for the sand-casting process.